paypal/PayPal-REST-API-issues/README.md

 This repo tracks issues that were previously tracked as server issues in the [PayPal SDK and plugin repos](#paypal-sdk-and-plugin-repos).

 Each issue reports a REST API bug, documentation update, or new feature.
-To learn when to [file issues](#file-issues) and how to [label issues](#label-issues), read the following topics.
+To learn when to [file issues](#file-issues) and how [issues are labeled](#issue-labels), read the following topics.

 ## File issues

 Before you file an issue, search this repo for any existing issues that report your same issue.
-If you must file a new issue, complete the [issue template](.github/ISSUE_TEMPLATE.md) with as many details as possible.
+To file an issue, complete the [issue template](.github/ISSUE_TEMPLATE.md) with as many details as possible.

-## Label issues
+## Issue labels

-After you triage an issue, you must tag each issue with a minimum of two labels:
+After issues are triaged, each issue is labeled with a minimum of two labels, as follows:

 | Label | Description |
 |:------|:------------|